Time Limits For Filing Uninsured/Underinsured Motorist Claims

 In an earlier post I wrote about uninsured and underinsured motorist coverage.
-This type of insurance may be used in car accidents that cause personal injury or wrongful death.
+This type of insurance may be used in motorcycle crashes or car accidents that cause personal injury or wrongful death.
 But what are the time limits for filing such a claim?
 They can be as much as ten years, although your insurance policy (which is also a contract) may create a shorter filing period.

 The insurance contract may alter the standard ten-year time limit as long as the altered period is reasonable and clearly set forth in the policy.
 The contractual limitation period’s reasonableness is determined in light of the provisions of the contract and the particular circumstances of its performance and enforcement.
 Thus, although a limitations period may be reasonable and enforceable when applied to one policyholder, the same time limit may be unreasonable and unenforceable when applied to a different policyholder under different circumstances.
 Any contractual limitations provision that requires a plaintiff to bring the action before the person’s loss or damages can be determined is per se unreasonable.
 A two-year time limit is common and frequently upheld by Iowa courts.